-Metanoia is a research group aimed at establishing and fostering fruitful collaborations between philosophers, social scientists, and natural scientists who are interested in exploring, understanding and ultimately transcending the dichotomies that exert enormous influence in our contemporary worldview: self/world, mind/body, inner/outer, fact/value, etc. We believe that these dualisms stem from specific theoretical, pragmatic, and existential commitments that have developed in the course of a unique historical development, and that, in order to successfully bridge them, they need to be first studied and understood carefully.
+Metanoia is an informal research group aimed at establishing and fostering fruitful collaborations between philosophers, social scientists, and natural scientists who are interested in exploring, understanding and ultimately transcending the dichotomies that exert enormous influence in our contemporary worldview: self/world, mind/body, inner/outer, fact/value, etc. We believe that these dualisms stem from specific theoretical, pragmatic, and existential commitments that have developed in the course of a unique historical development, and that, in order to successfully bridge them, they need to be first studied and understood carefully.

 To this end, Metanoia tries to explore subjects, topics and disciplines where the said dualisms are most pertinent, and authors who have either played a crucial role in articulating and developing the dichotomous worldview or have sought to develop productive ways for overcoming it.

 The activities of the group are divided into several subsections: